Cannation Achieves Self Reported Market Capitalization of $50.60 Million (CNNC)

-Cannation (CNNC) traded down 0% against the U.S. dollar during the 24-hour period ending at 8:00 AM ET on October 7th.
-One Cannation coin can now be purchased for $20.43 or 0.00032668 BTC on popular cryptocurrency exchanges.
-Cannation has a total market capitalization of $50.60 million and approximately $1.00 worth of Cannation was traded on exchanges in the last day.
-In the last week, Cannation has traded 0% lower against the U.S. dollar.
+Cannation (CNNC) traded flat against the dollar during the one day period ending at 21:00 PM E.T. on October 7th.
+One Cannation coin can now be purchased for approximately $20.43 or 0.00032668 BTC on major exchanges.
+Cannation has a market capitalization of $50.60 million and $1.00 worth of Cannation was traded on exchanges in the last day.
+During the last seven days, Cannation has traded 0% lower against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.